sjtalkar/milestone2_waterwells_deepnote/doc/assets/vegetation.md

 the Central Valley.
 ### How did we remediate these issues?
 1. We made the assumption that forests do not change their tree type coverage on a yearly basis.
 Based on this assumption, we used those data for all the years between 2015 to 2021.
+The scikit-learn column transformer will populate missing years data for all township ranges from the data for 2014.